Skip to Content

 9. The Gleniff Horseshoe Drive (Sligo)

-Gleniff Horseshoe Drive in Sligo
+Gleniff Horseshoe drive

 The Gleniff Horseshoe Drive is one of the most scenic drives in Ireland.
 That is until you do it on a misty day (happened to me a couple of months ago) and you can barely see out the window…